attrib/RepairRecipe/README.md

 * One iron ingot repairs 1/9 of an iron pickaxe with a level 3 enchantment.

 Base items:
-* iron ingot for all iron tools, weapons and armour
+* iron ingot for all iron tools, weapons, armour and shears
 * iron ingot for chainmail armour (but cheaper than iron armour)
 * leather for leather armour
 * cobblestone for stone tools